 Thirty five countries were represented, invited by AYUSH, the Indian Ministry for Ayurveda, Yoga & Naturopathy, Unani, Siddha and Homeopathy.
 I enjoyed meeting nearly all national representatives, hearing about their communities and in some cases (notably Afghanistan, Kenya and Kuwait) also about the challenges they face in finding acceptance for the practice of yoga on an official level.

 China had a large delegation, and yoga is really booming there.
-It was particularly inspiring to see that yoga is practiced so widely around the world, in such diverse places as Belarus, Korea, Iraq, Uzbekistan, and Algeria!
+It was particularly inspiring to see that yoga is practised so widely around the world, in such diverse places as Belarus, Korea, Iraq, Uzbekistan, and Algeria!

 Equally inspirational was the enormous body of scientifically-backed evidence as to yoga’s protective and curative effects with even short-term practice.